lgw2/lgw2.github.io/_teaching/csci132-fall-2022/labs/lab1.md

 	syllabus](https://lgw2.github.io/teaching/csci132-fall-2022/syllabus/)
 	apply if you turn it in any later.)
 * Submission instructions: you have two options.
-The first option is to demonstrate the execution of your lab to your TA during your assigned TA hours.
+The first option is to demonstrate the execution of your lab to your TA during your assigned lab section on Thursday.
 	The second option is to submit your `.java` file to the Lab 1 assignment on D2L.